rdfostrich/article-swj2020-cobra/content/evaluation.md

 VM and DM times become lower for the dataset with few large versions (BEAR-A), since less data needs to be iterated.
-However, for datasets with many small versions (BEAR-B), we see that VM times become lower or equal for the first half of the bidirectional delta chain, but becomes slower for the second half.
+However, for datasets with many small versions (BEAR-B), we see that VM times become lower or equal for the first half of the bidirectional delta chain, but become slower for the second half.
 We see this behaviour also recurring across all datasets for DM queries.
 This is because in these cases we need to query within the two parts of the delta chain, i.e., we need to search through two addition and deletion indexes instead of just one.